RefPerSys/RefPerSys/doc/repl.md

 **INCOMPLETE**

 We need expressions evaluated to values, and other expressions evaluated to objects.
+Since objects and values are different, we have two kind of expressions: those giving a value, and those evaluated to an object.

+### Value expressions

+Scalars like integers `-10` or `0x1f` or `2300` are values.
+Scalars like doubles `3.2` or `-2.0e1` are boxed double values.
+Scalars like strings `"abc"` or `"twø\nlines"` are strings.

-## Concrete examples
+## Concrete examples of commands

 0. Help for possible commands